 How Do I Record a Journal Entry in QuickBooks?

-Sometimes you have to make changes after the point of sale.
-You can do this in QuickBooks simply by recording a journal entry.
-You can make journal entries in QuickBooks to correct transactions or post entries that cannot be performed in other ways, such as profit or loss adjustments.
+You can make journal entries in QuickBooks to adjust or correct transactions and post entries that cannot be performed in other ways, such as adjustments to profit or loss.

 What Is a Journal Entry?

 A general journal entry is an accounting transaction that is entered, or posted, directly to the general ledger.
 A company's general ledger acts as its main group of accounts used to record balance sheet and income statement transactions.

 For example, you may have entered the monthly $100 utility bill into your company's insurance expense account by accident.
 You can post an adjusting journal entry to reduce, or credit the insurance expense account by $100 and increase, or debit the utility expense account by $100 to correct your mistake.
 All your accounts would then be in proper order, and you wouldn't have to change the amount owed by your vendor because that portion of the transaction was recorded properly.

 Journal Entries for Year-End Activities

 Your certified public accountant or bookkeeper might want to make journal entries to complete year-end activities, such as posting tax adjustments to your books, recording depreciation expense or reclassifying revenues and expenses.
 Your accounting professional can provide you with specific information if you want to post the journal entries yourself at year's end, along with explanations for why the entries were necessary for your particular situation.

 How to Make General Journal Entries in QuickBooks

 You can make general journal entries in QuickBooks by following these step-by-step instructions: